 GSAM supervises Sally Pope Davis and monitors the advice Sally Pope Davis provides to their clients through regular reviews of client trading and positions for adherence to the stated guidelines of GSAM.
-The name and contact information for the person responsible for supervising the advisory activities of Sally Pope Davis is: Steve Barry, Managing Director, 1(212)357-1960.
+The name and contact information for the person(s) responsible for supervising the advisory activities of Sally Pope Davis are: Steve Barry, Managing Director, 1(212)357-1960, and Katie Koch, Managing Director, 1(212)357-1681.